Some of the rules and descriptions below are subject to approval by the university

 4. Group Forming and Nomination

-The re-organization may include split of any 2 person group.
+The re-organization may include split of group.

 Those groups with 3 persons may have one additional member added to the group.

 Each group or student (in individual projects) will nominate their preferred topics.